UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ## Quantitative Research Questions

 ### Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?
+The answer depends on the results of the hypotheses and can therefore only be answered at the end of the project.

 ### Hypothesis 1: Unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a military scenario.
 After the first simulation runs, there is evidence that there is no significant difference between the results of experiment A and B. That means unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a ARMA3-based virtual military scenario.